Exact Computation of a Manifold Metric, via Lipschitz Embeddings and Shortest Paths on a Graph: Exactly Computing the nearest neighbor metric

 Proposition~\ref{prop:m_is_good} and the Kirszbraun theorem on Lipschitz extensions imply that we can extend $m$ to a $1$-Lipschitz function $f: \R^d\to \R^n$ such that $f(p) = m(p)$ for all $p\in P$ \cite{Kirszbraun1934,Valentine1945,brehm1981}.

-\begin{lemma} The function $f$ is also $1$-Lipschitz as mapping from $\R^d\to \R^n$ with both spaces endowed with the nearest-neighbor geodesic distance. \end{lemma} \begin{proof} We are interested in two distance functions $\distto_P:\R^d \to \R$ and $\distto_{f(P)}: \R^n\to \R$.
+\begin{lemma} The function $f$ is also $1$-Lipschitz as mapping from $\R^d\to \R^n$ with both spaces endowed with the nearest neighbor metric. \end{lemma} \begin{proof} We are interested in two distance functions $\distto_P:\R^d \to \R$ and $\distto_{f(P)}: \R^n\to \R$.
 Recall that each is the distance to the nearest point in $P$ or $f(P)$ respectively.

 For any curve $\gamma:[0,1]\to \R^d$ and for all $t\in [0,1]$, we have $\|(f\circ \gamma)'(t)\| \le \|\gamma'(t)\|$.
 It then follows that

 where $\len'$ denotes the length with respect to $\distto_{f(P)}$.
 Thus, for all $a,b\in P$,